eigr/publications_and_talks/blog-code-beam-sf-2021/README.md

 # A Serverless Runtime on the BEAM

 Serverless runtimes are often hidden in a cloud providers offering and exposed solely by their programming API and deployment procedures.
-In this talk, we'll explore an open-source Serverless runtime built for the cloud and on-premises, running on the BEAM with a polyglot programming model to build general purpose applications.
+In this blog post, we'll explore an open-source Serverless runtime built for the cloud and on-premises, running on the BEAM with a polyglot programming model to build general purpose applications.

 Building general purpose applications using multiple languages and having a story how to handle state was our main